A Night of Horror International Film Festival in Sydney is Australia's original genre film festival.

 All screenplays should be formatted in accordance with industry standards.

-Please include a paragraph synopsis.
+Please include a paragraph synopsis, and logline.

 Screenplay must be in English.